""

 • For prerequisite and admissions information for all other students, visit the PharmD admissions webpage.

-• Current PharmD students may access their student handbooks and current student resources in the PharmD Student webpage.
+• Current PharmD students may access their student handbooks and current student resources on the PharmD Student webpage.

 • Interested in customizing your degree and career path?
 We have numerous concentrations, paths, and cross-disciplinary study opportunities so you can build a career path based on your interests.
 Learn more about our Scholars in Pharmacy Programs

-1. Information processing and provision: Retrieve, analyze, and interpret the professional and lay literatures and provide drug and health information (such as evidence-based drug information) to healthcare professionals and the public.
+1. Information processing and provision: Retrieve, analyze, and interpret the professional and lay literatures while navigating professional uncertainty and emerging technologies to provide evidence-based drug and health information to healthcare professionals and the public.

-4. Drug kinetics: Design or modify dosage regimens using patient-specific or population pharmacokinetic data, plasma concentration-time profile of drugs, and factors that alter them.
+4. Drug kinetics: Design or modify treatment regimens, including dose, schedule, and duration, using patient-specific or population pharmacokinetic data, plasma concentration-time profile of drugs, and factors that alter them.

-12. Health disparities: Identify causes of health disparities and incorporate principles of cultural awareness, sensitivity, and competence into plans to address these issues in practice.
+10. Health equity and inclusion: Identify root causes of health disparities and incorporate principles of cultural and structural humility to promote access, inclusion, and equitable health outcomes.

 The Doctor of Pharmacy program prepares students to take the North American Pharmacist Licensure Examination (NAPLEX) after graduation.
 This licensure exam evaluates general practice knowledge of new pharmacists.